InfinityMods/TDDz/README.md

 ## Thanks

-A BIG THANKS TO TEAMBG for this mega-mod and every one about Weidu, Worldmap and Extended Animation.
+A BIG THANKS TO TEAMBG for this mega-mod and every one about WeiDU, Worldmap and Extended Animation.
 Special thanks: WhiteAgnus, agb1, Roxanne